craws/OpenAtlas/install.md

 ### File Upload and Export

-Make the these directories writeable for the Apache user:
+Make these directories writeable for the Apache user:

 openatlas/uploads